What does my ID and proof of funds have anything to do with my conveyancing in Burton Bradstock? Why is this being asked of me?

 The price paid figure is taken from the application to register the purchase.
 It is the figure included in the Transfer (the legal deed which transfers the property from one person to the other) and referred to as the 'consideration' or purchase price.
 You can report an error in the price paid figure using the LR online form.
 In most cases errors result from typos so at first glance the figure.
 Do report it so they can double check and advise.

-Just had an offer accepted on a new build flat in Burton Bradstock.
-Conveyancing is daunting at the best of times but I have never purchased a new build flat before.
-Can you give me some examples of some of the questions asked in new build legal work.
+I am buying a new build apartment in Burton Bradstock.
+Conveyancing is a frightening process at the best of times but I have never purchased a new build flat before.
+What sort of enquires would be asked in new build legal work.

-Here is a sample of a selection of leasehold new build enquiries that you should expect your new-build leasehold conveyancing in Burton Bradstock
+Set out below are examples of a selection of leasehold new build questions that you may expect your new-build leasehold conveyancing in Burton Bradstock